 Consolidated Appropriations Act: Fast facts for skimmers

-New year, new coronavirus legislation.
-And, it’s no secret that it can be a lot to keep up with and grasp.
-To simplify the new act for you, here’s a handy dandy breakdown of the key points from above:
+It’s no secret that the legislation can be a lot to keep up with and grasp.
+To simplify the act for you, here’s a handy dandy breakdown of the key points from above:

 - Paycheck Protection Program